 Depending on location, access to many credit union branches was either very limited or gone completely.
 People were forced to use digital means to conduct their business whether they wanted to or not.
 And again, lots of people predicted the inevitable end of credit union branches.
 And once again, they were wrong.

-As we settle into a post-COVID world, branches are again proving their value in overall member engagement.
-We still need credit union branches; we just don’t need the same credit union branches.
+Post-COVID, we’re embracing AI.
+And although we still need credit union branches, we don’t need the same credit union branches.
 That means the role of the branch manager is changing, too.

-With that in mind, here are three tips to keep you pointed in the right direction down the information superhighway.
+With that in mind, here are four tips to keep you pointed in the right direction.

 1. Know the Technology Better Than Your Members